bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 Dolos - Choose a coin.
 This coin permanently becomes a copy of that coin.
 ??? - Split a Diobol, Triobol, or Tetrobol into two coins of half value (cannot be used on Obols) ??? - Transform into a random heads power coin every flip.
 The first time this power is used, permanently become that type of coin.
-??? - Jack of all coins - rotates between these powers each toss, only ever 1 activation, cannot be upgraded: Reflip, Bless, Freeze, Destroy, Stone
-??? - Reflip the coins to the left and right of this.
+??? - Jack of all coins - rotates between these powers each toss, only ever 1 activation, cannot be upgraded, available only as a diobol(?): Lucky, Bless, Freeze, Stone, Destroy, ??? - Reflip the coins to the left and right of this.
 Whenever you use a neighboring coin's power, it spends from here instead.
 Fickle Nymph - Coins to the left land on heads 10/12/15/18% more often; coins to the right land on tails more often.
 Power - move this randomly once to the left or right.
 	- [ ] Daedalus(?) - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.